• Home

 Rex and Lori

-**For information on website design services, please contact us via contact form below.
-If you like this website and feel inspired to make one of your own, please sign up for iPage through our website at the bottom of this page.
-This will allow us to receive credit for your referral. iPage offsets their energy footprint 100% by purchasing green energy credits.
-Any website building I do is through 100% solar power!
-Let us know if you need assistance in getting started.
-Thank you! ~ Lori
+**If you like this website and feel inspired to make one of your own, please sign up for iPage through our website at the bottom of this page.
+This will allow us to receive credit for your referral. iPage offsets their energy footprint 100% by purchasing green wind energy credits.
+Any website building I do here at Silver Seed Farm is through solar power!
+Let us know if you need assistance in getting started on your own website.

 Our Adventure

-e began to question many of the ideas we grew up with, assessing needs vs. wants.
+This little adventure started out in 1991, as we began to question many of the ideas we grew up with, assessing needs vs. wants.
 We decided we wanted to move out to the beautiful Missouri forests, and that we should "harden" ourselves a bit to make living in a tent a little easier.
 Of course, much research came first.
 The house we lived in at that time was darling, but terribly inefficient, with it's walls made of brick and covered with plaster.
 A selling point for us, back in 1988, was the solar fans, but whatever efficiency they had to offer was offset by the drafty brick.
-The winter before moving, we blocked off all but the kitchen and living room and heated it with our "new" wood stove, an old Timberline; this reduced our electric bill a lot.
+The winter before moving, we blocked off all but the kitchen and living room and heated it with our "new" wood stove, an old Timberline; this reduced our electric bill a lot and gave us more of the pioneering spirit! :-)

 We had our first baby at home and felt infused with a new level of independence.
 After more research and lots of baby time, we were ready to go!
 We sold a lot of our stuff, stored the rest and moved into a tent, with our 11 month old baby, one dog, and 8 cats in tow at the end of April, 1994.
 What a time!
 We wanted to learn what it would be like to live without all the modern conveniences - and we did!
-We used cloth diapers and did our laundry in a wringer-washer, used a "humanure" composting toilet, hauled in drinking water, collected rain water, cooked our food over an open fire and on a propane camp stove and swam in the lake and showered under a solar shower,
+We used cloth diapers and did our laundry in a wringer-washer, used a "humanure" composting toilet, hauled in drinking water, collected rain water, cooked our food over an open fire and on a propane camp stove and swam in the lake and showered under a solar shower, washing baby in a small tub.
+A 12'x12' screened-in porch became our kitchen and "living" area, when we weren't living in and exploring nature.

 We had the amazing support of family and friends, which really helped our transition a lot.
 We began building our straw house in late October, a beautiful time to build in Missouri.